moatazsaad/msml641-project/reports/week04.md

 Added a simple baseline schedule risk scoring script in `src/risk_rules.py` to give the team a starting point before building the NLP model.
 Evidence: #4, PR #5.

+Created some initial workload labeling guidelines and an initial course list for future review collection and labeling.
+Evidence: PR #6.

 ## Project Plan and Scope